s-du/SimplePCV/README.md

   # SimplePCV
-Creating Ambient occlusion render of point clopuds (elevation maps) using "Portion de Ciel Visible" (PCV) algorithm
+Creating Ambient occlusion render of point clouds (elevation maps, DSM or DTM) using "Portion de Ciel Visible" (PCV) algorithm.
+A small PySide6 GUI allows to play with the colormap range (using matplotlib 'Greys' by default).

 ## Introduction
-Making convincing ambient occlusion renders from elevation maps (terrains or construction sites) can be useful for better point cloud segmentation.
+Making convincing ambient occlusion renders from elevation maps (terrains or construction sites, for example) can be useful for better point cloud segmentation.
 Using CloudCompare can be overkill for such a task.
 Based on Duguet, Florent & Girardeau-Montaut, Daniel.
 (2004).
 Rendu en Portion de Ciel Visible de Gros Nuages de Points 3D.

+NOTE: creating the input dtm tif can be done with CloudCompare or any point cloud rasterization tools.

 \#Pillow \#Open3D \#Voxels \#ImageProcessing \#Pointcloud